Inspired by Quirky Momma’s fizzing sidewalk paint, I made some of our own sidewalk paint and Henry and I painted the driveway.

 I drew outlines of shapes for Henry to color in with paint.

 Henry already knows his shapes pretty well, but this is still great practice!
-[It was more to learn to color within the lines.]
+For us, it was more to learn to color within the lines.

 After we painted with our entire batch of homemade sidewalk paint, then the fizzy fun began.

-Fill a squirt bottle with vinegar and spray your drawings!
+We filled a squirt bottle with vinegar and sprayed the drawings we made!

-[Fizzy fun is always fun!
-Just baking soda and vinegar is a good time!]
+Fizzy fun is always fun!
+Just plain baking soda and vinegar is a good time!

 The squirt bottle was a huge hit.